NikolyKa/python-project-lvl1/README.md

+Welcome to the "Brain-games"!

 This is my first project.
-Welcome to the "Brain-games"!
-It consists of four logic games.
+It consists of five logic games.

 [![asciicast](https://asciinema.org/a/vF9ByYVpd9dAHRKZPwVF5ipkG.svg)](https://asciinema.org/a/vF9ByYVpd9dAHRKZPwVF5ipkG)